teks/squadron-commander/combat.md

 intentional as the ships are presumed to maneuver much worse than high-tech weapons' ability to hit their targets.

+Combat is unaffected by FTL; two vessels at warp can fire on each other normally.

-A ship's warp drive has tactical uses, mostly to retreat.
-Thus ships have an emergency warp value representing its warp drive's acceleration and activation latency.
+A vessel may retreat from combat using its warp drive, but it must do so at maximum power.
+Thus a ship has a warp acceleration value, representing both its literal acceleration and also activation latency.

 Mechanics
 ---------